Stefan Weinfurter: Chairs in Eichstätt, Mainz, Munich and Heidelberg

-In the fall of 1999, he was appointed to succeed Hermann Jakobs as Professor of Medieval History and Ancillary Historical Sciences at the University of Heidelberg.
+In the fall of 1999, he was appointed to succeed Hermann Jakobs as Professor of Medieval History and Ancillary Historical Sciences at Heidelberg University.
 An important reason for accepting the call was the proximity to his family in Mainz.
 He gave his inaugural lecture in Heidelberg in June 2000 on configurations of order using the example of Henry III.
-In Heidelberg, Weinfurter's main areas of work were added to by rituals as well as cultural encounters during the Crusades.
-Weinfurter's move to Heidelberg came at a time when collaborative research was becoming increasingly important as a funding instrument of the German Research Foundation.
-Together with Schneidmüller, Weinfurter was able to successfully exploit the new funding opportunities for Heidelberg.
+At Heidelberg University, Weinfurter's main areas of work were added to by rituals as well as cultural encounters during the Crusades.
+Weinfurter's move to Heidelberg University came at a time when collaborative research was becoming increasingly important as a funding instrument of the German Research Foundation.
+Together with Schneidmüller, Weinfurter was able to successfully exploit the new funding opportunities for Heidelberg University.
 This created a variety of opportunities for young scholars.
-As a result, Heidelberg developed into an important center of medieval research during these years.
+As a result, Heidelberg University developed into an important center of medieval research during these years.
 At Heidelberg University, Weinfurter was a member and subproject leader in the Collaborative Research Centres 619 "Ritual Dynamics" (until 2013) and "Material Text Cultures" (2009–2013).
 He also led a sub-project in the DFG Priority Program 1173 "Integration and Disintegration of Cultures in the European Middle Ages" (2005–2011).
 Together with Gert Melville and Bernd Schneidmüller, he directed the Heidelberg Academy project "Monasteries in the High Middle Ages.
 Innovation Laboratories of European Life Designs and Models of Order".
-From 2004 to 2006, Weinfurter served as Dean of the Faculty of Philosophy in Heidelberg.
-From 1999 to 2013, he was director of the Institute for Franconian-Palatinate History and Regional Studies in Heidelberg.
+From 2004 to 2006, Weinfurter served as Dean of the Faculty of Philosophy at Heidelberg University.
+From 1999 to 2013, he was director of the Institute for Franconian-Palatinate History and Regional Studies at Heidelberg University.
 On the occasion of his 65th birthday, a conference was held in Heidelberg from June 23 to 25, 2010, the contributions of which were published in 2013.
 Most of the individual studies deal with the development of political order and its conceptualization in the 13th century.
-He became emeritus professor in Heidelberg in 2013.
+He became emeritus professor at Heidelberg University in 2013.
 Under Weinfurter's supervision as an academic teacher, 16 dissertations were completed.
 His most important academic students included Stefan Burkhardt, Jürgen Dendorfer, Jan Keupp and Thomas Wetzstein.
-From January 2013, Weinfurter was head of the Research Center for History and Cultural Heritage (FGKE) at the Villa Poensgen in Heidelberg, and from September 1, 2013, he was a senior professor at the University of Heidelberg.
+From January 2013, Weinfurter was head of the Research Center for History and Cultural Heritage (FGKE) at the Villa Poensgen in Heidelberg, and from September 1, 2013, he was a senior professor at Heidelberg University.

 Weinfurter was married from 1970.
-He remained a resident of Mainz even while teaching in Munich and Heidelberg.
+He remained a resident of Mainz even while teaching at LMU Munich and Heidelberg University.
 He had been particularly fascinated by the cities and imperial cathedrals in Speyer, Worms and Mainz.
 He died of heart failure at home in Mainz on August 27, 2018, at the age of 73.
 He left behind a wife, three daughters, and seven grandchildren.